dima-iholkin/SwitchApps/README.md

 ## Support

-You can open an issue or contact me at:
+You can open an issue or email me at:  dimich1993@gmail.com
-[TODO: email, some real-time messenger...]

 ## Contribute